Huawei GT2e – Overall Verdict:

 |✅ Kirin A1 Chip|

-But out of all the smartwatches that I have tried so far, I find Huawei’s approach to be one of the more appealing choices.
-The Huawei Watch GT 2 that we recently reviewed checked all of the boxes and could reliably do all of the basic functions of a smartwatch.
+The Huawei Watch GT 2 checked all of the boxes and could reliably do all of the basic functions of a smartwatch.
 But the real killer feature was the 2-week battery life.

 Now, Huawei decided to expand its lineup with the midrange and sports-focused Huawei Watch GT 2e (energy).
-It is competitively priced and is facing other midrange fitness trackers such as the Amazfit GTS.
+It is competitively priced and is facing other midrange fitness trackers such as the Amazfit GTS (see review).
 But unlike its competitors, Huawei is yet again doing something different.

 Like other competitors, Huawei redesigned and removed some features to keep the GT 2e’s price down.
 But, the software that powers all of Huawei’s smartwatches has been kept intact.
 Instead of downgrading the overall experience, the changes on the GT 2e give it a different kind of experience that helps make it attractive to a different kind of audience.